 Due to contextual factors in Zambia, the Evaluation approach relies more on rigorous qualitative research rather than quantitative impact evaluation and causal attribution.
 The mixed methods approach involved structured case comparisons of smallholder farming households, use of the Structure, Conduct, Performance analytical framework to analyze the behavior of other value chain actors, and a repeat cross-sectional survey of urban consumers to assess trends in PVA maize consumption over time.

-The baseline was carried out in mid-2015 prior to competitor participation.
+The baseline report, available here, was carried out in mid-2015 prior to competitor participation.
 The endline was scheduled for late 2018 but is no longer expected as the project was terminated early.